elainetynan/DataRepProject/README.md

 Note:

-The CSO data does not have duplicates so I am not checkingfor this here.
+The CSO data does not have duplicates so I am not checking for this here.
 If you run the exportDataToDatabase file twice it will crash due to duplicate records.
 If running it a second time drop all tables in the database first (or delete the database).

 To view and run the web page with the data.